flyyufelix/vesuvius_challenge_8th_place_solution/README.md

 ```
 $ kaggle datasets download -d renman/vesuvius-8th-place-solution-models
 ```
-You will see a `models` directory that contains all the models checkpoints
+You will see a `final_models` directory that contains all the models checkpoints

 ### Run inference code
 ```